sirbrialliance/TangledMapView/README.md

 - The current room is highlighted
 - Hover a room to see connections
 - Transitions you have taken are colored black.
 Those you have not are white.
+A dotted black transition indicates one that you can never enter (e.g. falling into Dirtmouth from the above).
 - Drag to pan (right drag to pan even if you are hovering a room)
 - Scroll to zoom
 - Fiddle with the various options on the side to taste